 Consultation with statutory Environmental Authorities was undertaken to inform the SEA Scoping process.
-A Draft SEA Scoping Report and appropriate SEA Scoping Questions were issued to statutory Environmental Authorities.
+A draft version of the SEA Scoping Report and appropriate SEA Scoping Questions were issued to statutory Environmental Authorities.
 The consultation period lasted for 4 weeks.

 The following statutory Environmental Authorities and interested stakeholders were consulted on the scope and level of detail of the information to be included in the SEA Environmental Report: